-(1) Subject to Mark Tucker satisfying certain non-competition and non-solicitation conditions, his deferred awards under 2001 and 2002 annual incentive plans are expected to be released to him on or around June 30, 2004.
+(1) Mark Tucker left in 2003.
+Non-competition and non-solicitation conditions having been satisfied, his deferred awards under the 2001 and 2002 annual incentive plans were released to him in July 2004.

-Senior Executives' Pensions
+Senior Executives' pensions

-It is the Company's policy to offer executive directors the facility to save for retirement through efficient pension vehicles.
-Changes introduced by the UK Government in 1989 restrict the pension provision which can be made under Inland Revenue approved pension schemes for new entrants after May 31, 1989 to benefits on annual basic salary up to a threshold known as the earnings cap.
-The earnings cap for the 2003/2004 tax year is £99,000 per annum.
-For this reason UK executive directors employed since 1989 are offered a combination of Inland Revenue approved pension schemes and supplementary provision.
-The Government's changes to these regulations will take effect from April 2006.
-The Company will consider any necessary changes to its policy and the provision of benefits once the details of these changes are confirmed.
+It is the Company's policy to offer executive directors the facility to save for retirement through efficient pension vehicles and UK executive directors are offered a combination of Inland Revenue approved pension schemes and supplementary provision.

+Changes to UK pensions regulations take effect from April 2006.
+The Company is actively considering whether or not any changes to its policy are necessary.